Steven Wishnoff: Stage

-He is also a musician and has performed music and directed quite a few productions and recordings.
-He was the Musical Director of The Real Live Brady Bunch at the Village Gate Theater in New York City when the original cast moved to the Westwood Playhouse in Los Angeles.
+He is also a musician and has performed music and directed productions and recordings.
+He was the musical director of The Real Live Brady Bunch at the Village Gate Theater in New York City when the original cast moved to the Westwood Playhouse in Los Angeles.

-Producing, Writing
+Producing, writing

 Wishnoff is the creator and writer of the multi-award winning web series Life Interrupted starring Mason Reese, Alison Arngrim, Dawn Wells, Erin Murphy, Robbie Rist and Michael Learned.
 The series has won multiple awards across several festivals including awards for his Direction, Writing, Producing as well as several awards for the shows theme song which he co-wrote with Robbie Rist.

 Steven Wishnoff was the writer of the Los Angeles Area EMMYS for 5 years beginning in 2008.
-He was the Writer and Producer of "LGBT Above and Below the Line"' for The Academy of Television Arts & Sciences (featuring Billy Crystal and hosted by Bruce Vilanch), as well as The Writer and Producer of LGBT Youth in Television: Teens, Tweens and More!" (hosted by Kathy Griffin).Segment Producer of T.V.'s All-Time Funniest for ABC, Senior Writer Producer for Court TV (aka truTV), Supervising Producer (pre-production) for "The Jazz Awards", was the Senior Producer for Nick at Nite and TVLand.com and has written/produced for Kathy Griffin, Danny Bonaduce and Barry Williams (among others).
+He was the writer and producer of "LGBT Above and Below the Line"' for The Academy of Television Arts & Sciences (featuring Billy Crystal and hosted by Bruce Vilanch), as well as the writer and producer of "LGBT Youth in Television: Teens, Tweens and More!", hosted by Kathy Griffin.
+Wishnoff was segment producer of T.V.'s All-Time Funniest for ABC, senior writer-producer for Court TV (aka truTV), supervising producer (pre-production) for "The Jazz Awards", senior producer for Nick at Nite and TVLand.com, and has written/produced for Kathy Griffin, Danny Bonaduce and Barry Williams (among others).

-Casting

-His casting and Talent Management/Supervision work has been seen in The Foundation, Celebrity Duets, But Can They Sing, The Word Music Awards, "Knots Landing Reunion: Together Again", "Stage Invasion", "Destroy, Build, Destroy", among others.
-He is the Talent Producer of the untitled Mason Reese Project for Burt Dubrow Productions.